On leveraging constrained smooth additive regression models for global optimization: Computational results

 \subsection{Real case study: Hydro Unit Commitment problem}

-We now evaluate MiSSOC on a real-world problem: the well-known Hydro Unit Commitment problem \citep{borghetti2015optimal,Taktak2017}.
+We now evaluate MISSOC on the well-known real-world Hydro Unit Commitment problem \citep{borghetti2015optimal,Taktak2017}.
 It involves determining the optimal schedule for operating hydroelectric units over a given time horizon to maximize revenue subject to technical and operational constraints.
-The formulation and a feasible solution with an objective value of $14533.1$ are reported in \cite{borghetti2015optimal}.
+The formulation and a feasible solution with an objective value of 14533.1 are reported in \cite{borghetti2015optimal}.

-The Hydro Unit Commitment problem belongs to the class of nonconvex MINLPs, thus challenging commercial solvers.
-In particular, the complex nonlinearities arise in the power generation function $P(v,q)$, which appears in the objective function and depends on water flow $q$ and reservoir volume $v$.
-In this case, expert knowledge indicates that the power generation output lies between $2.595$ and $24.089$.
-These values correspond to the power generation function evaluated at the minimum and maximum values of the covariates $v$ and $q$, respectively.
-To ensure the approximation aligns with the known behavior, these values are imposed as lower and upper bounds during the smooth additive regression model estimation with constraints through problem~\eqref{eq:shape_constrained_additive:shape_constrained_problem}.
+This problem is particularly relevant for assessing MISSOC, since it is a realistic and challenging nonconvex problem with integer decision variables that commercial solvers struggle to solve.
+In particular, the complicating nonlinearities arise in the power generation function $P(v,w)$, which appears in the objective function and depends on reservoir volume $v$ and water flow $w$.
+In this case, expert knowledge indicates that the power generation output lies between 2.595 and 24.089.
+These values correspond to the power generation function evaluated at the minimum and maximum values of $v$ and $w$, respectively.
+To ensure the approximation aligns with the known behavior, these values are imposed as lower and upper bounds in the smooth additive regression model that approximates the true function.
+Then, we apply the methodology for shape-constrained estimation described in Section~\ref{sec:shape_constrained_regression} and estimate the model through problem~\eqref{eq:shape_constrained_additive:shape_constrained_problem}.
+This illustrates the knowledge-driven aspect of MISSOC, since available shape information is incorporated into the data-driven surrogate.